AdaCore/spark2014/docs/lrm/source/packages.rst

      refined into its constituents in a Refined_Global or Refined_Depends aspect [because the refinement of the state abstraction is not visible].

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.2.3 LR in a package body, when a state abstraction and some of its constituents are visible but the refinement is not then both the Global and Depends aspects have to consistently mention either of the two

 .. centered:: *Verification Rules*